-This two year part-time Higher Diploma programme is offered in association with the Post Registration Education Nursing Department at the Mater Misericordiae University Hospital, Eccles Street.
-It will give academic accreditation to Higher Diploma level to a specialist programme in Diabetes Nursing.
-This programme may also be pursued in an accelerated mode over one calendar year.
-Students are taught in University College Dublin (UCD) and the Mater Misericordiae University Hospital, Eccles Street.
+This Higher Diploma programme is offered in association with the post-registration Nurse Education Department at the Mater Misericordiae University Hospital.
+It will give academic accreditation to Higher Diploma level to a specialist course in Diabetes Nursing.
+Students attend University College Dublin and the Mater Misericordiae University Hospital for theoretical instruction.
+Structured clinical placements are facilitated at the Mater Misericordiae Hospital